Navigation

 Stop the clock on a session you'd rather not save

-A time-boxed pause on history logging: 15 min, 1 hr, 3 hrs, or Until tomorrow.
-A persistent chip appears in the shelf while Pause is active.
-It resumes automatically at the selected time — no manual re-enable required.
-This design came directly from a stakeholder constraint: Recommendations & ML flagged that permanent pausing would degrade model training data.
+Time-boxed pause on history logging: 15 min, 1 hr, 3 hrs, or Until tomorrow.
+Auto-resumes at the selected time.
+This constraint came directly from ML: permanent pausing degrades training signal.

 Key Decisions